Cray-HPE/canu/readme.md

 - Added ability to compare two config files with `canu validate switch config`
 - Added ability to compare two config folders with `canu validate network config`
 - Added an `--override` option to `canu generate switch config` and `canu generate network config`, this allows users to ignore custom configuration so CANU does not overwrite it.
+- Added Mellanox support to the `canu config bgp` command

 ## [unreleased]